Till death do we part goes the marriage vow. While the vow is offered at an optimistic time in life, it does not always last a lifetime.

-If you’re married and you create a Last Will or Trust that either cuts out your spouse or fails to leave him or her much money, is there a way that he or she can challenge your final wishes?
-The answer is yes…the omitted spouse can challenge the Will or Trust and collect about one third of your estate under New Jersey law, with a few exceptions.
+If you’re married and you now want to create a Last Will or Trust that either cuts out your spouse or fails to leave him or her much money, is there a way that he or she can challenge your final wishes?
+The answer is yes… your omitted and/or disinherited spouse can challenge the Will or Trust (sometimes) and collect about one-third of your estate under New Jersey law, with a few exceptions.

-New Jersey statutes and supporting case law set forth the inheritance laws concerning spouses which are called the Elective share rights of a surviving spouse (N.J.S.A.
+New Jersey statute(s) and supporting case law govern inheritance laws concerning spouses which are called the “elective share rights” of a surviving spouse (N.J.S.A.
 3B: 8-1).
-The law provides that if a married person dies domiciled in this State, the surviving spouse has a right of election to claim what is known as “an elective share” which is one-third of the augmented estate, provided that at the time of death the decedent and the surviving spouse had not been living separate and apart in different habitations and/or had not ceased to cohabit as man and wife, either as the result of a judgment of divorce or under circumstances which would have given rise to a cause of action for divorce or nullity of marriage prior to a spouse’s death.
-This means a surviving spouse can claim about one-third (1/3) of their dead spouse’s estate as his or hers regardless of what their will says, or doesn’t say.
+The law provides that if a married person dies domiciled in this State, the surviving spouse has a right of election to claim what is known as his or her “elective share” which is (about) one-third of what is called the “augmented estate”, provided that at the time of death the decedent and the surviving spouse had not been living separate and apart in different habitations and/or had not ceased to cohabit as man and wife, either as the result of a judgment of divorce or under circumstances which would have given rise to a cause of action for divorce or nullity of marriage prior to a spouse’s death.
+This means a surviving spouse can claim about one-third (1/3) of their dead spouse’s estate as his or hers regardless of what their will says or doesn’t say.
 I used the term “augmented estate” in the preceding sentence.
 It’s a complicated term and beyond the scope of this page, but it is a very important term to learn because it “very much” offers the economic value of what your surviving spouse is entitled to receive upon your death.

 Can You Disinherit Your Spouse?

 Clients always ask me the meaning of the term “augmented estate”.
-The augmented estate means the value of a person’s estate reduced by funeral and administration expenses, debt and claims plus a number of other factors.
-To this figure add the value of property transferred by the decedent at any time during the marriage, to or for the benefit of any person other than the surviving spouse, to the extent that the decedent did not receive full consideration in money or money’s worth for the transfer.
+The augmented estate means the value of a person’s estate is reduced by funeral and administration expenses, debt, and claims plus several other factors.
+To this figure add the value of property transferred by the decedent at any time during the marriage, to or for the benefit of any person other than the surviving spouse, to the extent that the decedent did not receive full consideration in money or money’s worth in exchange for the transfer.
 I know what you’re thinking.
 What the heck did Fred just say?
-Well before I translate this for you let’s read the actual elective share statute and the law together: Here’s the Statute
+Well before I translate this for you let’s read the actual elective share statute and the law together:

 - Any transfer made (after May 28, 1980) under which the decedent retained at the time of his death the possession or enjoyment of, or right to income from, the property;